Rain-swollen rivers flood some towns in north Italy; Venice prepares to raise mobile dike in lagoon

 The intense rainfalls came as Italy had been bracing for a second year of drought, which has depleted its largest river, the Po.
 The river supports agriculture in the vast Po River Valley before emptying into the Adriatic Sea east of Bologna.

 While northeast Italy was hardest hit by the downpours, flooding also caused damage in the south.
-On the island of Sicily, rescuers carried out scores of interventions in the countryside between Palermo and Trapani, for flooding, fallen trees and other problems triggered by rainstorms, but by Tuesday morning, the weather there was improving, firefighters said.
+On the island of Sicily, rescuers responded to flooding, fallen trees and other problems in the countryside between Palermo and Trapani.
+By Tuesday morning, the weather there was improving, firefighters said.

 A previous version of this story was corrected to show that bridge traffic in Modena will be closed Tuesday, not Friday.